AbhilashG97/Frozen-Frosted-Bites/Basics/README.md

 :warning:   Whenever a Python program is called, Python will check, if there exists a compiled version with the .pyc suffix.
 This file has to be newer than the file with the .py suffix.
 If such a file exists, Python will load the byte code, which will speed up the start up time of the script.
 If there exists no byte code version, Python will create the byte code before it starts the execution of the program.

 :exclamation: Execution of a Python program means execution of the byte code on the Python Virtual Machine (PVM).

+:warning: Python does not do implicit casting, as implicit casting can mask critical logic errors.
+Therefore, if we want to concatenate any object with a string in python we can to either explicitly use the ```str``` function or we have to use any string formatter in Python.

 ## Programming in Python